emsesp/docs/docs/Configuring.md

 Limits:

-- ADC: `1.5V`
+- ADC: max. input 3.3V, reads as milliVolts
-- DAC `8bit`
+- DAC 8bit, value range 0..255 for 0V-3.3V output, Configure as `Digital out` on gpio 25 or 26 (ESP32), 17, 18 (ESP32S2), not available for ESP32S3, ESP32C3
-- PWM: `max frequency 5000Hz, resolution 13bits``
+- PWM 0-2: max frequency 5000Hz, resolution 13bits.
+Each channel can only be used for one gpio.
+- Pulse is a digital output for a single pulse with setable length.
+Setting to `on` by command, the sensor goes to `off` after the pulse is completed.
 - Counter/timer/rate trigger: `high->low edge with 15 ms debounce.
-Only for low pulse rates.`
+Only for low pulse rates < 30Hz.`
+- Counter 0-2, Frequ 0-2: high speed inputs for 1 Hz to 100kHz signals, no debounce, use RC-filter for noisy signals.
+Interrupt driven, each channel can only be used for one gpio.

+Counters are stored on reboot/update and every hour to nvs.
+I case of crashes, power cuts, the value may be lower after.

 ### Controlling Relay's